Venturous Capital Grants

 • Costs involved in mounting multiple productions of individual authors’ works (plays staged in rep, commitment to produce 3-5 plays, etc.)

-What We Do NOT Fund
+What These Grants Do NOT Fund

 Examples of specific expenses we do NOT fund: